-Systemic biases related to race, ethnicity, gender, and class have led to unequal access to education, jobs, income, and wealth.10 And these inequities have compounded over generations, as children born into poverty or low-income households carry that disadvantage through to adulthood and pass it on to their children.11
+Systemic biases related to race, ethnicity, gender, and class have led to unequal access to education, jobs, income, and wealth (see, for example, relevant chapters in Nolan, Salverda, and Smeeding 2011; also Aliprantis and Carroll 2019, Butler, Mayer, and Weston 2020).
+And these inequities have compounded over generations, as children born into poverty or low-income households carry that disadvantage through to adulthood and pass it on to their children (Bengali and Daly 2013, Chetty et al. 2014).